eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 * `deployment` type deployment
 * `nginx` with the name `nginx`
 * `-o yaml` formats the output to YAML format
-* `--dry-run=client`  makes sure that the kubctl command will not be sent to the Kubernetes API server
+* `--dry-run=client`  makes sure that the kubectl command will not be sent to the Kubernetes API server
 * `--type=ClusterIP` creates the service of type `ClusterIP`
 * `--port=80` makes the service exposed on port `80`
 * `>` linux command to pipe all from standard output (what you see in the terminal) to a file